alire-project/ada_spark_workflow/README.md

 # Resources

-Some projects requires non-code data files to be provided alongside the library or application executable.
+Some projects require non-code data files to be provided alongside the library or application executable.
 It can be images, databases, templates, etc. This is what we call "resources" in the Alire vocabulary.

 For this demo project, we have a text file that contains a list of words, a dictionary.